olivierfriard/boris_docs/index.rst

 **Observations** > **Export events**

 This function will export the events of selected observations in TSV, CSV, ODS, XLSX, XLS or HTML formats.
-If more observations are selected BORIS will ask for a directory to save the various files.
+If many observations are selected BORIS will ask for a directory to save the various files.
 These formats are suitable for further analysis.